Welcome to Acorn Park

 Our Specialist Environment

-We have a range of facilities at Acorn Park which support the way that children learn, socialise and play together.
-These include a range of outdoor recreational areas with climbing frames and gym equipment, grassy areas for outdoor play and our extensive grounds give our pupils opportunities for bike riding and go-carting.
+We have a range of facilities at Acorn Park which supports the way that children learn, socialise and play together.
+These include a range of outdoor recreational areas with climbing frames and gym equipment, grassy areas for outdoor play and our extensive grounds give our students opportunities for bike riding and go-carting.
 For many children, these open spaces allow them to develop a sense of freedom within a safe and supervised environment.

-We know how important the environment can be to support learning, socialising and recreation so we try to ask children and parents on a regular basis how they want to see their school and homes develop.
+We know how important the environment can be to support learning, socialising and recreation so we ask children and parents on a regular basis how they want to see their school and homes develop.